razorpay/razorpay-go/README.md

 ## License

-The Razorpay PHP SDK is released under the MIT License.
+The Razorpay Go SDK is released under the MIT License.
 See [LICENSE](LICENSE) file for more details.